Brent oil hits $45 on hopes for COVID-19 vaccine, U.S. crude stock draw

 Both Brent and U.S. oil prices are up around 14% this week since initial trials data showed the experimental COVID-19 vaccine being developed by Pfizer Inc and Germany’s BioNTech was 90% effective.

-Although oil prices are supported by the positive news on the vaccine, the overall fuel demand outlook remains clouded as coronavirus restrictions are reimposed in Europe and United States.
+Although oil prices are supported by the positive news on the vaccine, the fuel demand outlook remains clouded as coronavirus restrictions have been reimposed in Europe.

-“Hopes of a return to pre-COVID normalcy next year have been given a huge boost this week.
-Before then, however, a difficult winter is on the cards.
-Infection rates are still accelerating in several parts of the world including the U.S.,” said Stephen Brennock of broker PVM.
+“With oil demand in the red against supply, such price levels are not justified for the short-term”, Rystad Energy’s head of oil markets Bjornar Tonhaugen said.

 Renewed restrictions in Europe and the United States to combat the coronavirus have slowed the pace of the fuel demand recovery, offsetting a rebound in Asian economies where consumption has almost returned to pre-COVID levels.